Shayaan1234/Concourse/index.md

 ### AirBnB Neighborhood Analysis

-The Bronx makes up 1,091 of the 48,895 listings in New York City.
-In the Bronx amongst all neighborhoods with Airbnbs, the average cost of staying at an Airbnb is approximately $87.50, compared to the average cost of renting a Airbnb in the city being approximately $152.72.
+-The Bronx makes up 1,091 of the 48,895 listings in New York City.
+-In the Bronx amongst all neighborhoods with Airbnbs, the average cost of staying at an Airbnb is approximately $87.50, compared to the average cost of renting a Airbnb in the city being approximately $152.72.
 Concourse makes up 50 of the 1,091 listings in the Bronx.

-Within the Bronx, the mean prices in Bronx neighborhoods are typically under $100 though Riverdale is an anomalous neighborhood with an average cost of rent of over $400.
+-Within the Bronx, the mean prices in Bronx neighborhoods are typically under $100 though Riverdale is an anomalous neighborhood with an average cost of rent of over $400.

-The program shows that the average cost of an Airbnb in Concourse is less than the cost of Airbnbs in the Bronx as a whole.
+-The program shows that the average cost of an Airbnb in Concourse is less than the cost of Airbnbs in the Bronx as a whole.
 The lower standard deviation of the concourse data suggests that the costs for renting an Airbnb is mostly lower than a 100 dollars as compared to the entirety of the Bronx that has outliers in it which increases the standard deviation.